-For business to business technical services firms who want to create and keep profitable customers, increase customer loyalty, and get a greater return on investment
+For commercial electrical contractors who want to create and keep profitable customers, increase customer loyalty, and get a greater return on investment!

 From the Desk of Justin Hitt

 It's not enough just to make a sale, there is something important you must have if you want long term sustainable profits in your business, or personal bottom line.
-Print this out, read every word ...
+Print this report out and read every word ...

 Do you want more from your sales and marketing efforts?
-Too often sales & marketing do so much about generating new business, they forget all about growing the business you already have.
+Too often sales & marketing think so much about generating new business, they forget all about growing the business you already have.

 If you want to retain and keep the hard earned customer you already have, there are three things you must do.
-These things aren't magic, they require some expertise, but once in place can help you gain a greater return on investment for your efforts.
+These things aren't magic, they require some expertise to setup.
+The good news is that once in place help you gain a greater return on investment for your efforts.

-Will these three steps work if you have a one-shot sale?
+Will these three steps work if you think you have a one-time sale?
 How about a complex solution with a long sales cycle?
 What about proof this simple method really works?

-If you are skeptical that something so simple can create meaningful results in your organization, then I challenge you to read testimonials of client to whom I've created more than $48 million dollars in new and repeat business.
+If you are skeptical that something so simple can create such meaningful results in your organization, then I challenge you to read testimonials from clients to whom I've created more than $48 million dollars in new and repeat business.
 Many of these clients are using the exact same systems, methods, and processes I designed for them years ago.

 What else can your customers do rather than purchase from you?
 It's not just about handling objections, but helping your sales and marketing teams make your company the only choice for a solution.